 What is it?

-The Jerwood New Work Fund provides funding for the research, development, creation, production and dissemination of new work, with a focus on developing artistic practice.
+It provides support for the research, development, creation, production and dissemination of new work, with a focus on developing artistic practice.

 It aims to advance artistic practice by encouraging applicants to investigate the creative process and take risks that lead to the development of unique new works destined to connect with a public audience.